HIKING FOR FITNESS: How to Turn Your Trek into a Workout

 Hiking for Specific Fitness Goals

 I debated whether to add this to the list, as I find if you approach hiking with a view to losing weight it can detract a little from the experience.
 But I also know that if I miss a few days of walking, I see the difference in terms of weight gain.
 So, I am aware its a useful tool and hiking can be a fantastic way to shed those extra pounds.
-It's a low-impact cardiovascular exercise that can burn a significant amount of calories, depending on the intensity and duration of your hike.
+It’s a low-impact cardiovascular exercise that can burn a significant amount of calories, depending on the intensity and duration of your hike.
+Trekking long distances may be your thing, or you may prefer shorter more energetic hikes.
 By choosing challenging trails, incorporating interval training, and adding resistance by carrying a weighted backpack, you can boost your calorie burn and accelerate your weight loss journey.
 Taking care to refuel with appropriate food stuffs is another vital ingredient.

 Hiking is an excellent form of cardiovascular exercise that can improve your heart health and endurance.
 The varied terrain and elevation changes of hiking can challenge your cardiovascular system, making it work harder to pump oxygen-rich blood to your muscles.
 Over time, regular hiking can help improve your cardiovascular fitness, making your heart and lungs more efficient.